This eggplant chana masala is perfect for a quick & easy cozy dinner. It’s creamy, filling, made in one pot, vegan, and

 This eggplant chana masala uses a combination of traditional Indian spices and a little *secret ingredient* to create a stew that’s creamy, flavorful, and so satisfying!

-- Eggplant & Chickpeas ⟶ I used an American globe eggplant since that is what’s available near me, but Asian eggplants would also be tasty!
+- Eggplant & Chickpeas ⟶ I used an American globe eggplant since that is what’s available near me, but Asian or Italian eggplants would also be tasty!

 - Tomatoes & Tomato Paste ⟶ Tomatoes are full of umami so you’ll see these a lot in my stews.

 - Onion, Garlic, & Ginger ⟶ The aromatic trio that forms the base of many Indian (and other cultures’) dishes.

 - Garam Masala, Coriander, Cumin, & Turmeric ⟶ These spices are very common in Indian cooking and can often be used in other cuisines as well.
 So I highly recommend stocking these in your pantry.
 You can also make your own garam masala blend if you have the right spices.

 - Coconut Milk ⟶ Not very common in traditional Indian cuisine, but I love adding coconut milk to my curries and stews to make them a little creamy.
 It makes this dish a lot more satisfying.

 - Japanese Worcestershire Sauce* ⟶ Japanese Worcestershire sauce is sweeter than regular Worcestershire sauce, being made primarily from fruits, vegetables, and vinegar.
 It adds a lovely contrast to the spice in this chana masala, so I highly recommend adding it if you have some!

 - If you don’t have Japanese Worcestershire sauce available, you can add sugar (and regular vegan Worcestershire sauce if you have it).
 Or you can make it at home.